 Any nudity where it's not really nudity, but someone's freaking out anyway.

-.)
+A husband and wife run outside to grab the paper that's sitting on the porch.
+Darn it, the door is locked and now they're both stuck outside!
+The husband is horribly embarrassed because he's outside in the nude, meaning that he's wearing a white tanktop undershirt, boxer shorts and socks.
+(Maybe because it's Goofy Print Underwear.)
 But he's embarrassed anyway.
 Meanwhile, his wife is ashamed when the busybody neighbour sees her naked, meaning that she's wearing a dress-like slip that covers her from shoulders to knees.
 The busybody neighbour then calls the police because of all the public indecency, despite the fact that it's more than most people wear to the beach.

 Some examples of this trope, particularly in visual media, may be an example of censored nudity; even though the character is shown in their underwear the audience is supposed to know that they're "really" naked.